skypjack/entt/README.md

 ## Motivation

-I started working on `EnTT` because of the wrong reason: my goal was to design an entity-component system that beated another well known open source solution in terms of performance and used (possibly) less memory in the average case.<br/>
+I started developing `EnTT` for a "wrong" reason.
+My initial goal was to design an entity-component-system to beat another well known open source solution in terms of performance, and (possible) average-case memory consumption.<br/>
-In the end, I did it, but it wasn't much satisfying.
-Actually it wasn't satisfying at all.
-The fastest and nothing more, fairly little indeed.
-When I realized it, I tried hard to keep intact the great performance of `EnTT` and to add all the features I wanted to see in *my own library* at the same time.
+In the end, I did it, but it wasn't very satisfying.
+Actually, it wasn't satisfying at all.
+Being The Fastest, and nothing more, was not enough.
+After this realization, I tried to add all the features I wanted to see in *my own library* while keeping the performance advantage of `EnTT`.

-Nowadays, `EnTT` is finally what I was looking for: still faster than its _competitors_, lower memory usage in the average case, a really good API and an amazing set of features.
+Nowadays, `EnTT` has become what I set out to achieve: still faster than its _competitors_, lower memory usage in the average case, a really good API, and an amazing set of features.
 And even more, of course.

 ## Performance

-As it stands right now, `EnTT` is just fast enough for my requirements if compared to my first choice (it was already amazingly fast actually).<br/>
+As it stands right now, `EnTT` is just fast enough for my requirements when compared to my first choice (it was already amazingly fast actually).<br/>
-Below is a comparison between the two (both of them compiled with GCC 7.3.0 on a Dell XPS 13 out of the mid 2014):
+Below is a comparison between the two (both of them compiled with GCC 7.3.0 on a Dell XPS 13 from mid-2014):

 | Benchmark | EntityX (compile-time) | EnTT |
 |-----------|-------------|-------------|